SAGUARO NATIONAL PARK

 ON VINTAGE POSTCARDS

-The vintage postcards in this exhibit depict scenes of areas that are now in Saguaro NP.
-The postcards date from the early twentieth century to the 1970s.
+The postcards in this exhibit depict scenes of areas that are now in Saguaro NP.
+The vintage postcards date from the early twentieth century to the 1990s and are displayed in a chronological order.
 The actual text printed on the postcards is in quotation marks.
+The postcards are standard size (3 1/2 x 5 1/2 inches) unless otherwise noted.

-Click on the thumbnail image for a full-size view of the postcard
+Click on the thumbnail image to see a larger view of the postcard

 "A view from Tucson Mountains, Tucson, Arizona."
 This scene is believed to be in Saguaro NP West.
 Early printed postcard published by R. Rasmessen.
 Number 128.
 Postmarked in 1912.